Home

 Likewise, you can hurt your body by doing just about any physical activity for which it isn't adequately prepared for, or is too demanding for your overall health level.
 Choose your exercise type and intensity based on your exercise goal, and make sure you are not doing too much too soon.
 There are much more important things in life to build than body muscles; make your exercise what it is supposed to be: a healthful, enjoyable activity you'll be looking forward to.

-There are many forms of exercise to choose from - walking, dancing, stretching, jogging, calisthenics, isometrics, weight lifting, team sports - you name it.
-The main rule is: in order to make it effective, it needs to be done on a regular basis.
+There are many forms of exercise to choose from - walking, dancing, stretching, jogging, calisthenics (simple body movement exercises, some using body's own weight for resistance), isometrics (holding against an immovable object, or resistance, while keeping muscle length and joint angle constant), weight lifting, team sports - you name it.
+The bottom line is: in order to make it effective, it needs to be done on a regular basis.